energiezwerg/smarthome/doc/source/tools.rst

      - gives a list of installed modules with pip (needed by backend?)

 The following are marked as deprecated and if no working solution is found we will remove them.
+For the time being they have been moved to ``/deprecated/tools``

 .. list-table::
    :header-rows: 1